Gandothers/studio/src/DEPLOY.md

     *   Paste your actual Google AI API key into the **Value** field.
     *   Save the secret.

-7.  **Deploy:** Firebase will automatically build your application using your repository and securely inject the `GOOGLE_API_KEY` you just saved.
+8.  **Deploy:** Firebase will automatically build your application using your repository and securely inject the `GOOGLE_API_KEY` you just saved.
 Once it's finished, you will be given a public URL where you can access your live application.

 That's it!
 From now on, every time you push a change to your main branch on GitHub, Firebase App Hosting will automatically redeploy the new version for you, always using the secure key you saved.

 ## Alternative: Vercel

-Vercel, the company behind Next.js, also offers a fantastic free hosting platform.
+If you prefer not to upgrade to the Blaze plan, Vercel offers a fantastic free hosting platform that does not have the same restrictions on outbound networking.
 The process is similar: you would add your `GOOGLE_API_KEY` in the "Environment Variables" section of your project settings in the Vercel dashboard.

 1. Sign up for a Vercel account and connect it to your GitHub account.
 2. From the Vercel dashboard, click **"Add New... > Project"**.